scotch-io/vagrant-starter-course/README.md

 ![Getting Started with Vagrant](https://cdn.scotch.io/2/J2QKO8zoSGS1YH7wSzdE_getting-started-with-vagrant.png.jpg)

-A Dead-Simple Introduction to Vagrant
+A Dead-Simple Introduction to Vagrant - https://scotch.io/courses/getting-started-with-vagrant-for-local-development

+🔥 22 videos with written lessons
+🤯 1.5 hours of material
+🙉 Designed to be dead-simple for beginners
+🥃Please enjoy and share with your friends!

 ## Description